phobosq/kmd-nomp/README.md

 ```
 *Please note: You must change the first 3 addresses to your personal ones.
 Also change RPCport, RPCusername and RPCpassword to the ones set in your komodod komodo.conf file.*

 *Payment Processing is set to false.
-This is because we're mining locally, and not running it as an online pool.*
+This is because there are currently bugs.
+Also the guide is using it for local mining.*